Other Therapeutic Candidates

 Alexion is working with research collaborators to accelerate the development of of ALXN1101, a synthetic version of cPMP designed to replace the naturally occurring cPMP lacking in infants with MoCD Type A. ALXN1101 restores the deficient enzyme activity which then causes clearance of the toxic metabolite sulfite thereby preventing the irreversible neurologic damage observed in untreated patients with MoCD Type A. Encouraging early clinical experience with an earlier form of cPMP replacement therapy has been reported by independent investigators in Germany and Australia.

 Alexion is also investigating new therapeutic agents designed to regulate the complement inflammatory pathway.
-These include ALXN1007, a novel anti-inflammatory antibody designed to target severe and ultra-rare inflammatory disorders.
-Currently, ALXN1007 is being evaluated in a Phase 2 proof-of-concept study in patients with a rare autoimmune disorder called antiphospholipid syndrome (APS), and in another Phase 2 proof-of-concept study in patients with another severe and ultra-rare disorder, graft-versus-host disease involving the lower gastrointestinal tract, or GI-GVHD.
-To learn more visit AlexionClinicalTrials.com.
+These include ALXN1007, a novel anti-inflammatory antibody designed to target severe and rare inflammatory disorders.
+Currently, ALXN1007 is being evaluated in a Phase 2 proof-of-concept study in patients with a severe and potentially life-threatening autoimmune disorder called antiphospholipid syndrome (APS), and in a Phase 2 proof-of-concept study in patients with another severe and potentially life-threatening disorder, graft-versus-host disease involving the lower gastrointestinal tract, or GI-GVHD.
+To learn more about the APS study, visit AlexionClinicalTrials.com.